 There’s a lot to consider when attempting an international adoption.
 U.S. immigration law requires that several eligibility standards be met and proven before an international adoption can be completed.

-An experienced immigration lawyer, Janet Moon, has helped people with the international adoption process, turning confusion to a happy conclusion.
+An experienced immigration lawyer, Rebecca Cohen has helped people with the international adoption process, turning confusion to a happy conclusion.

 For an initial consultation with an experienced immigration lawyer regarding your international adoption, contact today.